edouardfouche/deutsche-bahn-time-display/README.md

 ## Example

 I use this micro app to display on the screen of my raspberry pi the time for the next trains leading the places in am interested to.
-For example, when it is 13:41, it would display something like this for my places of interest `P1`, `P2` and `P3`:
+For example, when it is 13:41, it would display something like this, for my places of interest `P1`, `P2` and `P3`:

 ```
 =========================